saltukalakus/idiomatic-rust-snippets/src/algorithms/graph/all-pairs-shortest-path.md

 - **Initialization**: The `graph` is represented as an adjacency matrix where `graph[i][j]` is the weight of the edge from node `i` to node `j`.
 If there is no edge, it is set to `INF`.
 - **Iterative Update**: The nested loops update the distance matrix by considering each node as an intermediate point.
 - **Result**: The final distance matrix `shortest_paths` contains the shortest distances between all pairs of nodes.

-This implementation demonstrates the basic concept of the Floyd-Warshall algorithm in Rust.
-You can modify the graph and test with different inputs to see how the algorithm computes the shortest paths.